Code-Institute-Submissions/travel-blog/README.md

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   The tutors at Code Institute for their support.